 When Yusuf al-Khal founded Shi’r in January of 1957 in Beirut, the weekly Arab literary

 journal al-Adab (est. 1953) reigned supreme on the avant-garde literary scene.
-It touted the Jean Paul Sartre existential line of political commitment literature (adab al-iltizam), arguing that literature must contribute to societal change.
-It declared that there could no longer be art for art’s sake.
+It touted the Jean Paul Sartre existential line of political ‘commitment literature’ (adab al-iltizam), arguing that literature must contribute to societal change.
+It declared that there could no longer be ‘art for art’s sake.’

-Al-Adab with its commitment literature dedicated to social and political causes became the literary springboard for Arab Nationalists and Marxists along with Socialist Realism.
-Their writers and poet contributors created a forum to debate what genre of literature - the novel, the short story, the realist or the absurdist was the capable of changing society.
+Al-Adab with its ‘commitment literature’ dedicated to social and political causes became the literary springboard for Arab Nationalists and Marxists along with Socialist Realism.
+Their writers and poet contributors created a forum to debate what genre of literature - the novel, the short story, the realist, or the absurdist was the capable of changing society.

 By contrast, all of the Shi’r poets believed that all poetry was inherently committed and that all literature could change the world.
-Nadhir al-‘Azma, contrasted the Shi’r circle of poets as committed to transforming politics to poetry, not poetry to politics.Al-‘Azma and al-Khāl with their concept of a poetic politics of liberation declared that it abolished the traditional classical structures of Arab poetry and the qasidah, liberating the poet’s words from the constraints of rhyme, monorhythm and meter.
+Nadhir al-‘Azma, contrasted the Shi’r circle of poets as ‘committed to transforming politics to poetry, not poetry to politics.’
+Al-‘Azma and al-Khāl with their concept of a ‘poetic politics of liberation’ declared that it abolished the traditional classical structures of Arab poetry and the qasidah, liberating the poet’s words from the constraints of rhyme, monorhythm, and meter.

 The Shi’r poets dealt with the question of the di-glossia between literary and colloquial Arabic, and gave it precedence over the question of words and meaning.
 They believed that language in poetry was not a means of expression but of creation.
 So, they expected words to suggest and inspire rather than express.
 Additionally, because their new poetry had mystical tendencies, they strived to delve deeply into the meaning of the universe.